 The Baltimore County Fire-Rescue Academy maintains an agreement with the Maryland Fire and Rescue Institute to teach fire suppression, technical rescue, hazardous materials, and emergency medical services training programs.
 Instructors assigned to the Fire-Rescue Academy are certified Maryland Fire Service Instructors.
 They go through a rigorous initial certification process and are required to complete continuing education courses and re-certify every three years.

-Lieutenant Chris Davis oversees Fire Suppression and Rescue Training.
+Captain Chris Davis oversees Fire Suppression and Rescue Training.